 Mark project managed the build himself – no mean feat given that he also runs his own business, but admits it is challenging: “It’s hard, because you’re totally reliant on people turning up, but it’s manageable!”
 He says working from home is a huge advantage however: “I’m onsite virtually the whole time.
 It makes a huge difference, I’m lucky.”
 However, should circumstances change, Mark is adamant he would still project manage.
 “The cost saving is significant,” he says, “but you have to be prepared that the project will probably take longer.”

-The house was more or less ready for the family to move into in September 2017, although it took until July 2018 to be fully finished.
+The house was more or less ready for the family to move into in September, although it took until the following July to be fully finished.
 Mark admits that ideally they would have left it longer before moving in, but were trying to sell the previous project.

 Other than this delay, Mark says there weren’t any major problems, which he credits to his and Sharon’s previous experience.
 “I know where things are likely to go wrong,” he says.

 A modern blend

 The couple had a fairly clear idea of what they wanted the house to look like, and wanted a contrast with their previous home.
 “The last one was a traditional oak frame and this time, we wanted a more modern building with a slate roof and aluminium windows,” he explains.

 They also wanted to install sustainable features; a 6,500 litre rainwater harvesting tank captures rainwater, which is then used to flush the toilets, as well as feeding the washing machine and an outside tap.
 Harvesting water is something Mark feels passionately about.
 “It should be mandatory in my opinion,” he says.
 “Rainwater going off roofs into the ground is a total waste.”